 Plays, films, articles, books, the odd album note

-British-born, James Inverne enjoys a dual career as a writer and a consultant to some of the world's leading classical musicians (see here).
-In the former capacity, James started early as Classical CD Reviewer for the Mail On Sunday, after which he became European Performing Arts Correspondent for TIME, a regular arts writer/commentator for the Wall Street Journal, Financial Times, Sunday Telegraph and CNN, and the Editor of Gramophone Magazine.
+British-born, James Inverne started early as Classical CD Reviewer for the Mail On Sunday, after which he became European Performing Arts Correspondent for TIME, a regular arts writer/commentator for the Wall Street Journal, Financial Times, Sunday Telegraph and CNN, and the Editor of Gramophone Magazine.
 The author of five books (most recently for Faber), his first play, A WALK WITH MR HEIFETZ had its world premiere Off-Broadway in 2018 (Primary Stages).
 To dates, James has written six plays (which have received developmental workshops or productions from Ambassador Theatre Group, Theatre Ariel and others) and three films, for IMAX Entertainment and others.
 James wrote the feature-length, "Cities That Sing: Paris" and "Cities That Sing: Venice" starring Renée Fleming, released in IMAX cinemas across the United States in 2022 and 2023, and another upcoming television feature for Bryn Terfel.
 Performers to have taken part in James's plays include, among others, Steve Guttenberg, Ben Shenkman, Henry Goodman, Julian Ovenden, Scarlett Strallen, Toby Stephens, Sebastian Arcelus, Edward Hibbert, Joe McGann, Ed Stoppard, Ella Dershowitz, Richard Topol and Alan Cox.

 Play: A Walk With Mr Heifetz

 "A Walk With Mr Heifetz" is James Inverne's first play.
 It received its world premiere in 2018 with leading Off Broadway theatre company Primary Stages, at the Cherry Lane Theatre in New York.
 Directed by Primary Stages's late and much-missed Artistic Director Andrew Leynse, the cast included Yuval Boim, Adam Green, Erik Lochtefeld and Mariella Haubs.
 Prior to this, it received a special public 'preview' reading at London's Jewish Books Week festival, with a cast including Henry Goodman, Ed Stoppard and Yuval Boim, directed by Benjamine Kamine.
 The play tells the remarkable story of an encounter between composer and kibbutz pioneer Yehuda Sharett and the legendary violinist Jascha Heifetz, and its effects on Yehuda and his brother, Israeli founding father Moshe Sharett (for enquiries please contact Broadway Licensing Inc. or see here).